factorial-io/fabalicious/README.md

     cd <where-your-fabfile-is>
     fab config:hostA <task-name>

 ##Available tasks:

+* version: get the current version of the source (= git describe)
 * reset: reset the drupal-installation, clear the caches, run update, reset all features, enable deploy-module and its dependencies
 * backup: tar all files, dump the database and copy them to the backup-directory
 * deploy: update the installation by pulling the newest source from git and running the reset-task afterwards
+* copyFrom:<source-host>: copies all files from filesFolder at source-host to target host, and imports a sql-dump from source-host.